sean-gits-py/sql_dimension_tables/dim_tables/dim_date/README.md

-# Date Dimension Data Dictionary
+# Date Dimension

+Used to store and manage date-related information in a structured manner.
+Facilitates efficient querying and enables detailed time-based analysis in data warehouses.
+Provides a comprehensive set of date attributes (e.g., year, quarter, month, week, day) that ensure consistency and reduced redundancy across different reports and analyses.

+## 1.0 | Relationships and Keys

+1.1 Primary Keys:
+* 'date_key' is uniquely identifieable field.

+## Data Dictionary

-The `dim_date` table provides a comprehensive date dimension for use in data warehousing.
-It contains various attributes that represent different aspects of a date, allowing for detailed temporal analysis.
+The `dim_date` table contains various attributes that represent different aspects of a date, allowing for detailed temporal analysis.

 | Column Name              | Data Type  | Description                                                                                                                                                             |
 |--------------------------|------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|